outreachy/website/README.md

 ```

 You'll need to set up a new internship round, following the instructions in the next section.

+# Removing a virtual env

+If you made a mistake in the directions above, you may need to remove your pipenv virtual environment.
+You can do that by running `pipenv --rm` in the website directory.
+If needed, you can delete the website directory and start over at the git clone command.

 # Django shell